 The latest research indicates that heat treatments using non-toxic chemicals, which are professionally applied by the experts at Pestco, have the capacity to completely eliminate bedbugs in just one service.
 The key to complete annihilation lies in the power of the computerized monitoring of heat sensors, which ensure and maintain the proper killing temperature for both the bugs and their eggs within 90 minutes of application.

 Eliminating bed bugs by freezing is another alternative.
 Known as ‘the chill that kills’, it is an extremely fast process that requires very low temperatures.
 Cryonite, which seems from its name to be a possible relative to kryptonite, Superman’s iconic weakness, is also known as carbon dioxide snow.
 The carbon dioxide is recycled from other processes and adds no toxicity to the atmosphere.
 Bedbugs cannot build up a resistance to this treatment, as it contains no chemicals.
 Not only is it environmentally friendly, non-toxic and non-allergenic, it kills bed bugs quickly, safely and effectively.

-Jeff Petti, Vice President of Pestco, warns hotel and lodging business owners and managers of the presence of bed bugs: “They are out there and they are everywhere.”
+Bob Weimer, Executive General Manager of Pestco, warns hotel and lodging business owners and managers of the presence of bed bugs: “They are out there and they are everywhere.”